Safety Tips for Women Camping Alone for the First Time

 If they really want to, yes.
 I've been in situations where I just got that "feeling" and decided to sleep in my car.
 You're totally allowed to do this!
 I've even put up a sheet in my car to give me some privacy and peace-of-mind.
 Always follow your gut instinct if you feel uncomfortable.

-Tip 5: Protect Yourself
+Tip 5: Protect Yourself From Strangers and Wildlife

 - Bear Mace: Bear mace is also great to have.
 I've never had the intention of using it on bears but figured I would probably use it in a self-defense situation.